renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/skipping.md

 # Skipping Files and Directories

-This section details ways to specify the files and directories that Trivy should not scan.
+This section details ways to specify the files and directories that Vul should not scan.

 ## Skip Files
 |     Scanner      | Supported |